 The most common cause of renal vein thrombosis is nephrotic syndrome associated with membranous nephropathy.

-Consider renal vein thrombosis in patients with renal infarction or any unexplained deterioration in renal function, particularly those who have nephrotic syndrome or other risk factors.
+Consider renal vein thrombosis in patients with renal infarction or any unexplained deterioration in kidney function, particularly those who have nephrotic syndrome or other risk factors.

 Confirm the diagnosis with vascular imaging, usually magnetic resonance venography (if GFR > 30 mL/minute) or CT angiography.